frankosorio4/API-node-mongo/README.md

 ## Steps to execute

+1. Create an account in [Mongo db](https://www.mongodb.com/).
+2. Sign in to your Mongo account and create the DATABASE for your Node project.
+Go to connection and copy the **connection string** to use it in the ```.env``` file.
+3. Go to [Google Ai Studio](https://aistudio.google.com/app/apikey) and create and ID key, and use it in the ```.env``` file.
-1. Open the VSCODE.
+4. Open the VSCODE.
-2. Clone the repository.
+5. Clone the repository.
-3. Adjust the configuration to your environment variables ```.env```.
+6. Adjust the configuration to your environment variables ```.env```.
-4. Install the dependencies using
+7. Install the dependencies using
    ```bash
    npm install
    ```
-6. To run the server, execute the command
+8. To run the server, execute the command
    ```bash
    npm run dev
    ```
-8. Access to http://localhost:3000/post to get the data in the database.
+9. Access to http://localhost:3000/post to get the data in the database.

 ## Steps to save and run the API in Google Cloud